Instructions for Performance Progress Reports

 upon written request from grantees.
 Extension approval must come in writing from OGM.

-Once the narrative report is complete, submit the form through AFI's electronic grants management system - GrantSolutions.
+Once the PPR is complete, submit the report through AFI's electronic grants management system - GrantSolutions.
+See below for how to submit your report using GrantSolutions.
 Keep a copy for your records.

 What to Include in Performance Progress Reports